Angry Activists; Selective Empathy; Conditional Compassion

 The etymology of the word “compassion” involves “com” meaning together and “pati” meaning to suffer.
 When we feel compassion towards another we suffer what they suffer; we feel what they feel, to the best of our ability.
 So compassion is very much rooted in empathy.
 So when some of us see an animal suffering, that suffering is mirrored inside many of us.
 And as a consequence of this empathy with other species, we avoid animal products because of the abominable cruelty and suffering involved in their production.

 But empathy towards those who eat animals and wear their skins is also important, for it maintains (or builds) a rapport with those who perpetrate animal suffering, and this must never be underestimated.
 Without that rapport, a division is maintained between us — who we invariably label as the “good guys”, and them — who we invariably label as the “bad guys”.
-And this division encourages the “bad guys” to defend their choices rather than consider them, and it also encourages us to attack poor choices rather than persuade for better choice.
+And this division encourages the “bad guys” to defend their choices rather than consider them, and it also encourages us to attack poor choices rather than persuade for better choices.

 Of course, this is all easier said than done because we are so conditioned by society to condemn.
 Condemnation is one of our collective titillations, which is why our mass media promotes so much of it.
 We have been conditioned to get off on feeling that we are right and that someone else is wrong.
 It is the ultimate separator, and as such it gives us the ego-buzz of validation, at the expense of the other.

-You see it in our schools and universities where there is a growing intolerance to alternative viewpoints: speakers with outlying opinions are being shouted out; no-platform has become de rigour; and the young intelligentsia are increasingly fragile, ever searching for safe spaces from the intolerable feeling of being offended.
+You see it in our schools and universities where there is a growing intolerance to alternative viewpoints: speakers with outlying opinions are being shouted down; no-platform has become de rigour; and the young intelligentsia are increasingly fragile, ever searching for safe spaces from the intolerable feeling of being offended.

 And these are the individuals who are becoming the new activists, and as a result, activism is evolving into something unsavoury.
 Most activists are now parasites to society, feeding off “good causes” to offload their emotional darkness and express their anger and intolerance.
 In the process, they add only darkness to society.
 The push for change is a charade: the conscious mind is being fooled by an unconscious motive to express anger and hatred.

-There are a small minority of activists who are genuine agents for change.
+There is a small minority of activists who are genuine agents for change.
 These are the ones who have done enough work on themselves so that the issues they support are not primarily being used for their own emotional healing.
 But at the moment, they seem to be few and far between as the world descends into the chaos of emotional turmoil.

 The simple fact is that supporting good causes is NOT the primary work that we are here to do.
 Supporting good causes is not the way out of the chaos that humanity is in at the moment.
 Healing can only happen when we stop fooling ourselves that we can bypass the development of unconditional love and change the world with our anger.
 It just does not work that way.